484484/pgsql_learn/README.md

 # pgsql_learn
-* a project for learning SQL language and base python to use
+* A project for learning SQL, based on Python.